The Open Crepant Transformation Conjecture for Toric Calabi-Yau 3-Orbifolds: Introduction

-I would like to thank my advisor, Chiu-Chu Melissa Liu, for suggesting this project and offering unreserved support all along.
-I would also like to thank Hiroshi Iritani for explaining the monodromy argument in \cite{CCIT09}, which inspires our treatment of monodromies of solutions to the mirror curve equation, and Bohan Fang and Zhengyu Zong for helpful discussions and suggestions.
-I am grateful for the travel support provided by NSF FRG grant DMS-1564497.
+I would like to thank Chiu-Chu Melissa Liu for suggesting this project and offering unreserved support all along.
+I also thank Hiroshi Iritani for explaining the monodromy argument in \cite{CCIT09}, which inspires our treatment of monodromies of solutions to the mirror curve equation, and Bohan Fang and Zhengyu Zong for helpful discussions and suggestions.
+Finally, I thank the anonymous referees for carefully reviewing this work and providing helpful feedback.